 Since summer’s basically over, you’re probably not going to be able to get many of those fresh (unless you’re lucky enough to live in a place where you’re able to farm all year long).
 But don’t let that deter you!

-There are tons of salads that you can make with fall vegetables that are loaded with tons of vitamins and nutrients as well (Here’s a recipe for a warm salad that couldn’t taste more like fall if it tried).
+There are tons of salads that you can make with fall vegetables that are loaded with tons of vitamins and nutrients as well.
 Here’s what you’ll more likely be able to find on hand:

 - Winter Squash